 We'll break each of these reasons down further.

 This is the easiest condition to fix as long as it's the only issue.
 You may need to increase the number of deep conditioning treatments you perform while making sure that your product isn't so thick that it's hard to rinse out of your hair.
 Also, apply lightweight, natural oils like jojoba or coconut to the length of your locs and your scalp.
 Take time for yourself and indulge in a scalp massage, which is both relaxing and can stimulate your scalp as well.
 If your dryness is caused by dying your hair, particularly bleaching, then you may need to stay away from color until your hair's health improves.

 Sometimes, locs just get old, like any hair on the head that's been around for several years.
-Age itself isn't usually the culprit, but it often goes hand-in-hand with dryness and/or the weight of your individual locs.
+Age itself isn't usually the culprit, but it may go hand-in-hand with dryness and/or the weight of your individual locs.

 Poor Scalp Health

 Good hair growth begins with a clean, healthy scalp.
 Most people get by fine as long as they shampoo and condition regularly.
 However, scalp issues sometimes crop up, which you can't control.
-If you suspect a medical condition is causing hair fall, it's important to visit your doctor, who may refer you to a dermatologist.
+If you suspect a medical condition is causing hair to fall, it's important to visit your doctor, who may refer you to a dermatologist.

 While most medications are beneficial when it comes to solving problems, side effects are common.
 Some prescription meds may have negative effects like hair thinning.
 Again, this is a time to see your doctor.
-If you only have to take the medication temporarily, your hair will eventually grow back.
+If you only have to take the medication temporarily, your hair ca eventually grow back.
 However, if it's something you need long-term, you'll need to discuss possible options with your physician.

 What Else Can You Do for Falling Locs?